 Apple iOS.
 Online Bible app for iPad, iPhone: For information, go to http://cross-link.nl/olb-en

-Version 4.40 is expected to be in stock soon.
+Version 4.40 is in stock.
 This DVD is written for Windows XP through Windows 8 and contains all the material we currently have available.
 It also includes the ability to run under Wine on Linux and on a Macintosh running Snow Leopard or higher.
 You can upgrade to Version 4.40 from this web site.
 See below:

 The new DVDs will give you Alexander Scourby reading the Bible (AV) for no extra cost.